The Jury 2017/2018

 Luce Lebart, Director of the Canadian Photography Institute of the National Gallery of Canada, Ottawa.

-This jury of image professionals will gather in Vevey from 28 to 30 April 2017 to examine the files of the candidates shortlisted after their online application.
+This jury of image professionals gathered in Vevey from 28 to 30 April 2017 to examine the more than 600 files of the candidates shortlisted after their online application.

 President : Christian Marclay